iimyzf/Inception/README.md

 ## How Does Docker Compose Work?

+  Docker Compose uses a YAML file to configure all the services, networks, and volumes that your application needs to.
+You can then with just a single command create and start all the services from your configuration.
+That's it.
+As simple as that.

 ## What is a Container?

   A Container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.